banashankaribanashankari4-code/Smart-email-system/README.md

 ---

-# Day 2 – Problem Decomposition
+# Day 2 – Problem Decomposition and Root Cause Analysis

-## Main Problem
+## Problem in One Sentence

-Users struggle to manage emails efficiently.
+Users struggle to manage and respond to large volumes of emails efficiently due to lack of intelligent automation for classification and reply generation.

+---

-## Sub-Problems
+## Sub-Problems Identified

 1. Identifying important emails
 2. Understanding context
 3. Generating accurate replies